 Continuing Professional Education (CPE) hours must be completed in the two calendar years prior to the year during which a license is to be renewed.
 The two calendar years are referred to as the “reporting period”.

 Any CPA who fails to complete the CPE by the December 31 deadline will not be eligible to renew his or her license.
 Instead, the CPA will be required to use the reinstatement process.

 Each licensee who worked 3,000 hours or more in a public accounting firm licensed with the board during the two calendar years prior to the renewal date of his or her license shall complete 80 CPE hours.
 The eighty hours shall be completed during the preceding two calendar years.
 All other licensees shall complete 60 CPE hours.

-Beginning January 1, 2021, licensees who prepare audits, reviews, compilations, or the preparation of financial statements shall complete eight hours of CPE in the subject matter area of auditing or accounting each calendar year for a total of 16 hours per reporting period.
+Beginning January 1, 2021, licensees who prepare audits, reviews, compilations, or the preparation of financial statements shall complete eight hours of CPE in the subject matter area of accounting and auditing each calendar year, for a total of 16 hours per reporting period.

 All candidates must be at least 18 years of age, of good moral character and must have a social security number.